Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

+\begin{remark}\rm Theorem \ref{mainergint} applies to $F$ with $\mu_E^{\Leb}(F)=\infty$ as well, provided $|\mu_E^{\PS}|< \infty$.
+The proof for this generality requires greater care since it cannot be deduced from the cases of $F$ bounded.
+It is precisely this general nature of our equidistribution theorem which enabled us to state Theorem \ref{m11} for general groups $\G$ only assuming the finiteness of the skinning size $\op{sk}_\G(w_0)=\abs{\mu_E^{\PS}}$ for a suitable $E$. \end{remark}

-When $E$ is a horosphere and $E_0$ is bounded, Theorem \ref{mainerg} was obtained earlier by Roblin \cite[P.52]{Roblin2003}.
-We were motivated to formulate and prove the result from an independent view point; our attention is especially on the case of $\pi(E)$ being totally geodesic immersion.
-This case involves many new features, observations, and applications.
-Note that when $E_0$ is unbounded, even when $\mu_E^{\PS}(E_0)<\infty$, one may still have $\mu_E^{\Leb}(E_0)=\infty$, and hence the proof involves greater care.
-The main key to our proof is the the transversality theorem \ref{mut}, which was influenced by the work of Schapira \cite{Schapira2005}.
-The transversality theorem provides a precise relation between the transversal intersections of geodesic evolution of $E_0$ with a given piece of a weak stable leaf and the conditional of the $m_\G^{\BMS}$ measure on that weak unstable piece.
+When $E$ is a horosphere and $F$ is bounded, Theorem \ref{mainergint} was obtained earlier by Roblin \cite[P.52]{Roblin2003}.
+We were motivated to formulate and prove the result from an independent view point; our attention is especially on the case of $ \pi(E)$ being a totally geodesic immersion.
+This case involves many new features, observations, and applications (cf.~\cite{OhShahcircle}, \cite{OhShahsphere}).
+The main key to our proof is the transversality theorem \ref{thm:transversal}, which was influenced by the work of Schapira~\cite{Schapira2005}.
+The transversality theorem provides a precise relation between the transversal intersections of geodesic evolution of $F$ with a given piece, say $T$, of a weak stable leaf and the transversal measure corresponding to the $m^{\BMS}$ measure on $T$.